jetblue35/JenkinsWorks/configure.md

-## Configure file has been updated.
+## Configure file has been updated twice.